nicholasmwanza/ITN-Malaria-Kenya/README.md

-# ITN Use and Malaria in Kenya

-**Author:** Nicholas Mwanza
-**Institution:** AIMS Cameroon
-**Date:** April 2026

-## Overview

-This project estimates the causal effect of Insecticide-Treated Net (ITN) use on malaria infection among children under five in Kenya using data from the 2015 and 2020 Kenya Malaria Indicator Surveys (KMIS).

-## Methods

-Six aasociation and causal inference methods are implemented:
 # Estimating the Causal Effect of ITN Use on Malaria Infection Among Children Under Five in Kenya

 **Author:** Nicholas Mwanza